ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 ## arraySort(arr)

-Returns an array as result of sorting the elements of `arr1` in ascending order.
-If the `func` function is specified, sorting order is determined by the result of the function `func` applied to the elements of array (arrays)
+Returns an array as result of sorting the elements of `arr` in ascending order.

-The [Schwartzian transform](https://en.wikipedia.org/wiki/Schwartzian_transform) is used to impove sorting efficiency.
+The [Schwartzian transform](https://en.wikipedia.org/wiki/Schwartzian_transform) is used to improve sorting efficiency.

-Example:
+Example 1

 ``` sql
 SELECT arraySort([1, 3, 3, 0])